jmuller3140/storage-blog/content/blog/storage-as-a-service/index.md

 # Storage-as-a-Service

 ## The Current Analysis
-Storage as a service is an amazing best business.
-It is as close to SaaS as you can get without actually being a software company.
+Physical Storage as a service is an amazing business.
+It is as close to SaaS as you can get while having real world COGs.

 As any PE person many tell you, the mark of a good SaaS company that COGs are essentially zero at scale and the profit margins are 20%.
 Unfortunatly, being a "real world service" ensures there are in fact real COGs but in regards to reoccuring revenue and demand stability, storage is good as you can get.